Skip to content

 lambda

-The lambda method is a convenient method that allows you to obtain the corresponding LambdaQueryWrapper or LambdaUpdateWrapper object from a QueryWrapper or UpdateWrapper object.
-This enables you to use Lambda expressions to construct query or update conditions, making the code more concise and type-safe.
+The lambda method is a convenient way to get the corresponding LambdaQueryWrapper or LambdaUpdateWrapper object from a QueryWrapper or UpdateWrapper object.
+This allows you to use Lambda expressions to build query or update conditions, making your code more concise and type-safe.

 Scope of Use